ibrahimelnemr/cheatsheets/ios_cheatsheet_playgrounds.md

 ```

-## Create a New View to Share data Keep Going with Apps
+## Create a New View to Share Data - Keep Going with Apps

-### DancingCreatures Keep Going with Apps Create a New View to Share data
+### DancingCreatures - Create a New View to Share data
 ```swift
 import SwiftUI
 import Guide